amee-mobiledev/AIRepCounter/AIRepCounterPrivacyPolicy.md

 - **Data Handling**: Standard advertising data as per Google's Privacy Policy
 - **Privacy**: No personal data is transmitted for advertising
 - **Control**: You can disable internet access, but ads will not display
+- **Important**: The free version requires internet connection to function properly.
+If internet permission is revoked or connection is unavailable, the app will not operate as it needs to display ads to remain free.
+The paid version (AI Rep Counter Pro) does not require internet connection and operates completely offline without any advertisements.

 #### **Network State Permission**
 - **Purpose**: Check internet connectivity for ad loading (free version only)